Online Tensor Inference: Related Literature

-where $df := r_1 r_2 r_3 + \sum_{k=1}^3 p_k r_k$, and $C_1$ is positive constant. \end{theorem} According to Theorem \ref{thm:converge}, the estimation accuracy of our low-rank tensor SGD progressively improves.
-Furthermore, under a mild condition \( t^\alpha \geq (\gamma\log(p))^2/df \), the first term on the right side of (\ref{equ:converge thm}) becomes predominant over the second term.
-Our rate nearly reaches the minimax optimal rate of estimation error \( C\sigma\sqrt{df/t} \) within the class of \( p_1 \times p_2 \times p_3 \) tensors of Tucker rank-$(r_1 , r_2 , r_3 )$ for offline tensor regression \citep{han2022optimal}.
-To conclude, we outline several key challenges in our theoretical analysis.
+where $\df := r_1 r_2 r_3 + \sum_{k=1}^3 p_k r_k$, and $C_1$ is positive constant. \end{theorem} \begin{maroontext} Under a mild condition \( t^\alpha \geq (\gamma\log p)^2/\df \), the first term on the right side of (\ref{equ:converge thm}) becomes predominant over the second term.
+Our rate nearly reaches the minimax optimal rate of estimation error \( C\sigma\sqrt{\df/t} \) within the class of \( p_1 \times p_2 \times p_3 \) tensors of Tucker rank-$(r_1 , r_2 , r_3 )$ for offline tensor regression \citep{han2022optimal}.
+Moreover, since the constants \(C_1\) and \(\widetilde C\) do not depend on the exponent \(\alpha\), choosing \(\alpha\) arbitrarily close to 1 yields the fastest decay.
+Extending to the case \(\alpha=1\) requires delicate handling and refined methods (e.g.\ \citealp{bach2011nonasymptotic}) and is left for future work. \end{maroontext} To conclude, we outline several key challenges in our theoretical analysis.
 In the offline setting, each iteration at time \( t \) utilizes the entire data set for a new estimate.
 This process is fundamentally different from our approach, where only a single new data point is available for each update, leading to greater volatility compared to the offline scenario.
 Moreover, unlike existing gradient-based tensor estimators, which utilize a constant step size, our method employs a time-decaying step size.
 Given these challenges, we initially establish one-step contraction under expectation.
 Following this, we construct a super-martingale that includes a time-decaying term.
 By applying concentration inequalities, we control the sum of these super-martingales up to time \( t \), thereby achieving the desired results.